samkusin/gamelabs/README.md

 Implements a simple ring buffer that copies data from one stream to another using pthreads (not C++11 threads yet...)

+###JobQueue

+Implements a simple priority based job queue, and a sample that demonstrates a simulation posting and terminating jobs during its run.

 ## License

 Unless otherwise specified per project LICENSE.md, the code here is licensed under the MIT license.